Photo by Lumina Portraits

 As an award-winning quilter, I lecture, teach workshops, and give demonstrations at guilds, quilt shops, and quilt shows across the country.
 I enjoy teaching, especially to beginners.

 In 2017, I launched Kathie Beltz Quilt Designs.
 I have designed a line of quilt patterns for smaller projects that look complicated, but are easier to make than you might think.
-The patterns have easy-to-follow instructions, plus most of my patterns have the advantage of using Studio 180 Design precision tools and techniques.
+The patterns have easy-to-follow instructions, plus some of my patterns have the advantage of using Studio 180 Design precision tools and techniques.

 Of course, my latest adventure is virtual teaching.
 I am now offering lectures and classes online for guilds and for individuals.